The Simpsons season 28

-The twenty-eighth season of the animated television series The Simpsons began airing on Fox in the United States on September 25, 2016, and ended on May 21, 2017.
+The twenty-eighth season of the American animated sitcom The Simpsons aired on Fox between September 25, 2016 and May 21, 2017.
 On May 4, 2015, Fox announced that The Simpsons had been renewed for season 28.
+The season was produced by Gracie Films and 20th Century Fox Television.
+This season was the second of two seasons ordered by Fox in May 2015.
+The primary showrunner for the season was Al Jean.
+In November 2016, the series was renewed for a twenty-ninth and thirtieth season.

-This season includes the 600th episode of the show, "Treehouse of Horror XXVII".
+This season includes the 600th episode of the show, "Treehouse of Horror XXVII", which aired on October 16, 2016.
 On August 31, 2016, it was announced that an episode titled "The Caper Chase", inspired by Trump University, would air sometime in 2017; the episode aired on April 2.

 This season also includes the show's first hour-long episode, "The Great Phatsby", a parody of The Great Gatsby.
 Other noteworthy events and gags include a Pokémon Go-themed episode ("Looking for Mr. Goodbart"), couch gags spoofing Robot Chicken and Adventure Time, an episode that shows how Homer learned to feel better with food ("Fatzcarraldo"), Mr. Burns hiring all of the Simpsons (except Homer) to become his "pretend" family ("Friends and Family"), and Glenn Close returning as Mona ("Fatzcarraldo").

-This was the final season scored by longtime Simpsons composer Alf Clausen.
-This also marked the first season where former recurring guest star Kevin Michael Richardson joined the regular supporting cast, starting with the episode "The Last Traction Hero".
+This was the final season scored by longtime Simpsons composer Alf Clausen, and marked the first season where former recurring guest star Kevin Michael Richardson joined the regular supporting cast, starting with the episode "The Last Traction Hero".
+It was also the final season to air before Disney's planned takeover of 21st Century Fox was first announced in November 2017.

+Episodes this season were nominated for three Emmy Awards and one Writers Guild of America Award.